LCIAD Privacy & Dignity Policy

 Privacy is the freedom of intrusion and dignity is being worthy of respect.

-To achieve high standards of patient dignity and to put patient experience high on the agenda.
+To achieve high standards of patient dignity and to put patient experience first.

-To provide a framework for improving the patient experience in all care areas within our dental practice around six key themes:
+To improving the patient experience in all care areas within our dental practice around six key themes:

 - Attitudes and behaviours

 - Personal boundaries and space

 - Communication between staff and patients